esteedqueen/estherolatunde.com/content/posts/background-jobs-sidekiq.md

 ## Why Sidekiq?
 I made the move for two reasons:

-  1. Failed jobs on Resque :
+  1. Failed jobs on Resque:
 ![Failed jobs on Resque](/images/resquefailedjobs.png)

   2. Performance: Apart from dealing with lots of failed jobs, this chart on  Sidekiq [repository](https://github.com/mperham/sidekiq#performance) caught my interest so I decided to give it a try.
 ![Performance](/images/sidekiqperformance.png)